bozsahin/thebench/README.md

 My email is somewhere in the webosphere to google; just drop me an email if you need assistance.

 -Cem Bozsahin

+A NOTE FOR THE DISCERNING TECHY:

+Apart from setting a package directory for <code>thebench</code> in your user space, some files are maintained using via the installer mechanism to keep things organized and available from anywhere in the computer:

+<code>~/.thebenchhome</code> This file contains the full path of thebench repository.

+<code>~/.thebenchhistory</code> This file contains history of command use, for easier recall.

+<code>~/bin/bench</code> This file contains the full python command line to reach thebench from anywhere.

+<code>~/bin/bench.train</code> This is a  symbolic link to the trainer <code>bench.train.sh</code> used by the
+tool.